google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Add a shortcut
-In this section we add a shortcut to allow users to move their cursor to the top of the stack their cursor is currently on when they hit **shift + T**.
+In this section we add a shortcut to allow users to move their cursor to the top of the stack their cursor is currently on when they hit **ctrl + W**.

 ### Create and set an action